-Prior to considering any withdrawal, all students should meet with their Advisor, the Retention and Placement Coordinator, the Business office, and the Financial Aid office.
+Prior to considering any withdrawal, all students should meet with their Advisor, the Business office, and the Financial Aid office.
 In particular, all students must be aware that a withdrawal or a lengthy period of nonattendance may trigger repayment of student loans.